misuher/EMV-tag-parser/README.md

 # EMV-tag-parser
-This is an EMV parser that when you give it a string with EMV data it will show its meaningh like the following example:
+This is an EMV parser that when you give it a string with EMV data it will show its meaning like the following example:

 	6F(File Control Information(FCI) Template)
 		1A